MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 While you can directly send REST commands to Misty to control her behavior, we also provide a JavaScript API for this purpose.
 (There are other [community-created wrappers](https://github.com/MistyCommunity/MistyI/tree/master/API_Wrappers) for the REST API available, as well.)

-The following are examples of using simple JavaScript helpers [available at our GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills) to call the Misty API and to connect to and register callbacks for Misty's WebSockets.
+The following are examples of using the simple JavaScript helpers [available at our GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills/Tools/javascript) to call the Misty API and to connect to and register callbacks for Misty's WebSockets.

 ### Sending Commands to Misty

-The [```lightClient.js```](https://github.com/MistyCommunity/MistyI/tree/master/Skills) JavaScript helper lets you call API commands by passing in the command name and parameters.
+The ```lightClient.js``` JavaScript helper lets you call API commands by passing in the command name and parameters.
 The example function below shows how you can use ```lightClient.js``` to call the ```GetHelp``` and ```DriveTime``` commands:

 Example call: